engapa/zookeeper-k8s-openshift/openshift/README.md

 To build and save a docker image of zookeeper in your private Openshift registry just follow these instructions:

-1 - Create an image builder and build the container image
+1 - Create an image builder and build the container image locally

 ```bash
 $ oc create -f buildconfig.yaml